Theca of follicle: Folliculogenesis

 In human adult females, the primordial follicle is composed of a single oocyte surrounded by a layer of closely associated granulosa cells.
 In early stages of the ovarian cycle, the developing follicle acquires a layer of connective tissue and associated blood vessels.
 This covering is called the theca.

 As development of the secondary follicle progresses, granulosa cells proliferate to form the multilayered membrana granulosum.
-Over a period of months, the granulosa cells and thecal cells secrete antral fluid (a mixture of hormones, enzymes, and anticoagulants) to nourish the maturing ovum.
+Over a period of months, the granulosa cells and thecal cells secrete follicular fluid (a mixture of hormones, enzymes, and anticoagulants) to nourish the maturing ovum.

 In tertiary follicles, the single-layered theca differentiates into a theca interna and theca externa.
 The theca interna contains glandular cells and many small blood vessels, while the theca externa is composed of dense connective tissue and larger blood vessels.